olliw42/mLRS-docu/docs/PARAMETERS.md

 String of 6 characters.
 The characters can be 'a'-'z', '0'-'9', '_', '#', '-', '.'.

 For 2.4 GHz systems the last (6th) character of the bind phrase determines excluded frequencies.
-The exclude setting can be "\e-" (no frequencies excluded), "\e1" (wlan band #1 excluded), "\e6" (wlan band #6 excluded), "\e11" (wlan band #11 excluded), or "\e13" (wlan band #13 excluded), and it is determined from the last character as follows: 'a' = "\e-", 'b' = "\e1", 'c' = "\e6", 'd' = "\e11", 'e' = "\e13", and with 'f' the cycle continues, and so forth.
+The exclude setting can be "\e-", "\e1", "\e6", "\e11", or "\e13".
+For details see [FHSS_SHAPING](FHSS_SHAPING.md).

 #### Mode ####
 Operation mode.
+May not be selectable.
-Can be "50 Hz", "31 Hz", "19 Hz", "FLRC".
+Can be "50 Hz", "31 Hz", "19 Hz", "FLRC", "FSK".

 #### RF Band ####
 Frequency band.
 May not be selectable.

+#### RF Ortho ####
+For 2.4 GHz and 915 MHz FCC RF bands allows one to constrain the used frequencies in the FHSS sequence, see [FHSS_SHAPING](FHSS_SHAPING.md).
+Can be "off", "1/3", "2/3", "3/3".

 ## Tx Parameters ##